Fast Training Dataset Attribution via In-Context Learning: Experiments

+In general, SCM and CMF demonstrate their ability to effectively identify the most influential datasets, with CMF providing more robust attributions by accounting for noise and base contributions.
+We also performed an evaluation using Trak \citep{park2023trak} as a popular baseline.
+Trak provides a different perspective on attribution of data sets by scoring the impact of training data on model predictions.
+The Trak scores for Bloomz and Phi-3-mini in the BoolQ, FakeQ, and Olympic2024 datasets are shown in Tables \ref{tab:boolQ}, \ref{tab:fakeQ}, and \ref{tab:olympic}.

-\paragraph{Results and Analysis} Tables \ref{tab:SCM} and \ref{tab:CMF} show the attribution results obtained by SCM and CMF algorithms, respectively.
+\textbf{Detailed Analysis of Attribution Coefficients} Tables \ref{tab:SCM} and \ref{tab:CMF} show the attribution results obtained by the SCM and CMF algorithms for the BoolQ data set.
 Both algorithms successfully identify the BoolQ dataset as the most influential dataset.
-This is because BoolQ context is more directly related to the questions.
+This is because the BoolQ context is more directly related to the questions.
 Chemistry, Natural Science, History and Archaeology, Biology, and Law have lower \(\phi_k\) values, showing that while they contribute to the context, their impact is less significant compared to BoolQ.
 Note that in CMF, we need to calculate \(\frac{\pi_{\text{BoolQ}}}{1-\pi_{\text{Base}}}\) to directly compare it with $\phi_{\text{BoolQ}}$ estimated by SCM.

-Comparing the results of SCM and CMF, we see that CMF places higher weight on BoolQ.
-With all LLMs, the quantity \(\frac{\pi_{\text{BoolQ}}}{1-\pi_{\text{Base}}}\) is larger than $\phi_\text{BoolQ}$ obtained by SCM.
-We attribute this to the noise in RAG when we pull context from multiple sources.
-Moreover, CMF provides the contributions of the base LLM $\pi_\text{Base}$.
-We can see that GPT-4 has the highest contribution from the base language model.
-This observation is inline with the observation that GPT-4 has the highest accuracy without any context, as reported in Table \ref{tab:accuracies} in the appendix.

-We also conducted an evaluation using Trak \citep{park2023trak} as a popular baseline.
-Trak provides a different perspective on dataset attribution by scoring the impact of training data on model predictions.
-The Trak scores for Bloomz and Phi-3-mini across the same datasets are shown in Table \ref{tab:trak_scores} .
-Our results align well with Trak, and improve upon it, reinforcing the robustness of our methods.
+This shows that CMF assigns higher attribution values than SCM due to its robustness in accounting for noise in retrieval-augmented generation (RAG) systems.